 * Non-Surgical Remedies – Mild to Medium Instances

 * Medications – non-steroidal anti-inflammatory medicines, such as Ibuprofen, Aspirin or other types of OTC (Over-The-Counter) pain relievers

 * Corticosteroids, like Prednisone (a steroid — pill form) or medicines such as Lidocaine (administered by injections) – Cortisone Shots (Injection)

 * Specific exercises and/or physical therapy

 * Carpal-Tunnel-Release Surgery — very common in the US – day surgery

 * Surgical procedures are normally suggested if patients have symptoms for six months or longer

 * Two Different Kinds of Release Surgery

 * Open Release

 Anyone can get carpal tunnel, no matter what type of work or household tasks a person does.
 It occurs due to repetitive motions involving using the hands and wrists.
-If you are looking for more information about this condition, I recommend you take a look at Carpal Tunnel Master And Beyond.
-It will show you how to get pain relief from this condition and what you can do to prevent it.
+Just make sure you take regular breaks while working and to stretch your wrists regularly.